securitygeek15/METAVISION/README.md

 ## 📱 Responsive Design

-MetaVision is fully responsive and works on:
+ExifGeek is fully responsive and works on:
 - Desktop computers
 - Tablets
 - Mobile phones